-Dan hrvatskih branitelja celebrates current military service members and veterans of the Croatia Armed Forces (OSRH).
+Dan hrvatskih branitelja celebrates current military service members and veterans of the Croatia Armed Forces called Oružane snage Republike Hrvatske (OSRH).

-In just 84 hours, 10,400 square meters of occupied Croatian territory was freed, which amounts to 18.4% of the total territory of the Republic of Croatia.
+In just 84 hours, 10.400 square meters of occupied Croatian territory were freed, which amounts to 18.4% of the total territory of the Republic of Croatia.

-Oluja and Bljesak were the main military actions which led to the end of Domovinski rat.
+Oluja and Bljesak were the main military actions that led to the end of the Domovinski rat.